Tallahassee Police Department: Legal challenge

 In 2008 a Tallahassee resident, Robert Brayshaw, was arrested for violating a Florida statute which prohibited individuals from "maliciously, with intent to obstruct the due execution of the law or with the intent to intimidate, hinder or interrupt any law enforcement officer in the legal performance of his or her duties, publish or disseminate the residence address or telephone number of any law enforcement officer while designating the officer as such..."
 Brayshaw had posted, online, the name of a Tallahassee police officer, along with her home address, cell phone number and age, and had further criticized the officer, stating that she was verbally abusive, rude and unprofessional.
 Brayshaw brought an action in federal court, challenging the constitutionality of the Florida statute, claiming a right to free speech under the First Amendment.
 The case was heard in U.S. District Court.
 On April 30, 2010, Judge Richard Smoak ruled in favor of Brayshaw, striking down the 1972 Florida law, finding that the statute was "unconstitutional on its face".
 Smoak also ordered the city of Tallahassee to pay Brayshaw's legal expenses of $25,000.
 The State of Florida paid $35,000 for the challenge of the law as declared Unconstititional on its face.
 WIRED Magazine ran multiple stories billing the case as "The "Dumbest Ever".
-Michael Dilmore (Badge #694) was the arresting officer of The Tallahassee Police Department with a false police report.